-From Table 7 are the results of a model estimated to examine the effect of liquidity risk and credit risk on the return on equity of listed banks in Ghana.
+From table 7 are the results of a model estimated to examine the effect of liquidity risk and credit risk on the return on equity of universal banks in Ghana.
 The R-square of the model showed the percentage of variations in the dependent variable that are being explained by the independent variables.
-An R-square of 0.54 as shown in table 7 is an indication that about 54% of variations in return on equity are being explained by the independent variables.
+An R-square of 0.69 as shown in table 7 is an indication that about 69% of variations in return on equity are being explained by the independent variables.
 This shows a significant explanatory power.
-This was confirmed by the F-statistic p-value of 0.04.
-The F-statistic value explains the joint significance of the independent variables in explaining variations in the dependent variable and the results as portrayed in table 7 suggested that the overall strength of the models is good.
+This was confirmed by the F-statistic p-value of 0.000.
+The Fstatistic value explains the joint significance of the independent variables in explaining variations in the dependent variable and the results as portrayed in table 7 suggested that the overall strength of the models is good.
 The Durbin Watson test statistic was also within the acceptable range (1.5 - 2.5) for the model.
-This as seen in table 7 was 2.13.
-This indicated the absence of serial or autocorrelation in the error terms.
+This as seen in table 7 was 1.57, which is an indication of the absence of serial or autocorrelation in the error term.
 The model therefore can be considered reliable.

-From table 7 and as presented in the model, it can be seen that capital adequacy ratio had a significant negative effect on the performance (ROE) of listed banks in Ghana at 10% level of significance.
-Thus, a unit increase in the capital adequacy ratio will reduce the average performance of listed banks in Ghana by 162.50%.
-The cost per loan assets ratio was also observed to have an insignificant negative effect on the return on equity of listed banks in Ghana at all levels of significance.
-This means that a unit increase in the cost per loan assets ratio will not have any effect on the performance (ROE) of listed banks in Ghana.
-However, bank liquidity risk had a significant negative effect on the return on equity of listed banks in Ghana.
-This was observed at 5% level of significance.
-This means that a unit increase in the liquidity risk of listed banks will lead to a fall in the return on equity of listed banks by 171%.
-Bank operating expenses were also seen to have an insignificant positive effect on the return on equity of listed banks while Bank size had an insignificant negative effect on the return on equity of listed banks in Ghana.
+From table 7 and as presented in the model, it can be seen that capital adequacy ratio had an insignificant negative effect on the performance (ROE) of universal banks in Ghana at all levels of significance.
+Thus, a unit increase in the capital adequacy ratio will have no effect on the average performance of universal banks in Ghana.
+The cost per loan assets ratio as well as the loan-advance total deposit ratio was also observed to have an insignificant negative effect on the return on equity of universal banks in Ghana at all levels of significance.
+This means that a unit increase in the cost per loan assets ratio and the loan-advance total deposit ratio will not have any effect on the performance (ROE) of universal banks in Ghana.
+However, bank liquidity risk had a significant negative effect on the return on equity of universal banks in Ghana.
+This was observed at 10% level of significance.
+This means that a unit increase in the liquidity risk of universal banks will lead to a fall in the return on equity of listed banks by 35.9%.
+Bank operating expenses were also seen to have a significant positive effect on the return on equity of universal banks while Bank size had an insignificant negative effect on the return on equity of universal banks in Ghana.
 A detailed discussion of the results is presented under the discussions section of this chapter.